Less hazardous, sensitive DNA gel stain

 Butyl Benzyl Phthalate | 3,3'-Dichlorobenzidine | Benz(a)anthracene | Chrysene | Bis(2-ethylhexyl) Phthalate |

-Bound to nucleic acids, SYBR Safe stain has fluorescence excitation maxima at 280 and 502 nm, and an emission maximum at 530 nm.
-Stained DNA can be visualized and analyzed using imaging systems equipped with an excitation source in the UV range or between 470 nm and 530 nm.
+SYBR Safe stain has fluorescence excitation maxima at 280 nm and 502 nm, and an emission maximum at 530 nm.
+SYBR Safe binds to nucleic acids, and stained DNA can be visualized using imaging systems equipped with an excitation source in the UV range or between 470 nm and 530 nm.

 Instrument | Manufacturer | Excitation source | Emission filter |